pmrt/form-validation-JS/README.md

 	myValidation = new Validation(myNewOptions);
 ```

-- This is great, too (if you want only two new fields):
+- This is great too (if you want only two new fields):

 ```javascript
  FIELDS : {